nhibernate/nhibernate-core/CONTRIBUTING.md

 ## Regenerate async code

 NHibernate uses a code generator for its async implementation and tests.
 If your changes, including tests, involve any synchronous method having an async counter-part, you should regenerate the async code.
-Use build-menu option E for this.
+Use build-menu option H for this.
 Then test any async counter-part it may have generated from your tests.

 ## Commit your Test Case